Logicworks/aiml-examples/samples/02_deploy_stable_diffusion2_1_with_custom_image_and_custom_script/README.md

-# Triumph Tech - Deploy Stable Diffusion Models with Full Control to a SageMaker Endpoint
+# Deploy Stable Diffusion Models with Full Control to a SageMaker Endpoint

 This repository includes a notebook that facilitates the deployment of a stable diffusion model using a custom inference script.
 It also provides the option to use a custom ECR image.